intel/mlir-extensions/docs/rfcs/XeGPU.md

 | [ 64:95, 0:127] | [0, 0], [0, 1] | 0 , 1 |
 | [ 96:127, 0:127] | [1, 0], [1, 1] | 2 , 3 |

 The `layout` attribute propagates from the matrix multiplication ops to other ops.
-Since we can't attatch the `layout` attribute to MLIR vector data type, we attach the attribute to vector type-based operations within the workgroup distribution pass.
+Since we can't attatch the `layout` attribute to MLIR vector data type, we attach the attribute to vector type-based operations.
 The `layout` attribute propagation can be performed from output to input, or the other direction.
 We describes below the propagation rules from output to input for typical operations including dpas, reduction, broadcast, shape_cast, and transpose.

 For `dpas`, the `layout` attribute of input operands must have the same `sg_layout`, and `sg_data` for m and n dimension as output, and `sg_data` for k dimension must be same as operand A and B. `order` must be same as output.
 ```mlir